Endocrine glands lack ducts and are hence, called ductless glands. Their secretions are called hormones.

 The pars distalis region of pituitary, commonly called anterior pituitary, produces following hormones:

-• luteinizing hormone (LH): LH and FSH stimulate gonadal activity and hence are called gonadotrophins.
+- Luteinizing Hormone (LH): LH and FSH (Follicle Stimulating Hormone) stimulate gonadal activity and hence are called gonadotrophins.
+Ovaries and Testis are called gonads.
 In males, LH stimulates the synthesis and secretion of hormones called androgens from testis.
 In females, LH induces ovulation of fully mature follicles (graafian follicles) and maintains the corpus luteum, formed from the remnants of the graafian follicles after ovulation.

-• follicle stimulating hormone (FSH):- In males, FSH and androgens regulate spermatogenesis.
+- Follicle Stimulating Hormone (FSH): In males, FSH and androgens regulate spermatogenesis.
+Production of sperms is called spermatogenesis.
 FSH stimulates growth and development of the ovarian follicles in females.
 MSH acts on the melanocytes (melanin containing cells) and regulates pigmentation of the skin.

 The Pineal Gland